-Possible approaches to estimating $K$ include kinetic theory models (e.g. similar to Maxwell-Boltzmann models, where the kinetic parameter is inversely proportional to the molecular mean free path (average length between collisions), itself inversely proportional to density \cite{hirschfelder1964molecular}).
-At least in some domain, $K$ should be increasing with spatial density, something ignored in previous SIR models.
-Directly applying Maxwell-Boltzmann-type kinetic theories, however, is not possible in the present context and must be refined: Human encounters are not elastic collisions, and typically last over finite time intervals.
-More importantly, effects of spatial distancing, a recognized key to the kinetics of contagion, must be captured in any model.
+Possible approaches to estimating $K$ include kinetic theory models (e.g. similar to Maxwell-Boltzmann models), where the kinetic parameter is inversely proportional to the molecular mean free path (average length between collisions), itself being inversely proportional to density \cite{hirschfelder1964molecular}.
+At least in some domain of the values of $\rho$, $K$ should be increasing with spatial density, a feature ignored in previous SIR models.
+Directly applying Maxwell-Boltzmann-type kinetic theories is unrealistic in the present context however, and must be further refined: Human encounters are not elastic collisions, and typically last over finite time intervals.
+More importantly, effects of spatial distancing, a recognized key to the kinetics of contagion, must be accurately captured.
 Indeed, it is by now widely accepted that infection rates are negligible for densities below a limiting value (corresponding to a separation of $2 m$ or $6 ft$, as also supported by fluid mechanical models of droplet propagation, and recommended in health policy guidelines \cite{wells1934air,bourouiba2014violent,xie2007far}).